7

 Examples

 The following examples focus on student housing, because these are the most prevalent examples of housing focused on an ethnic or language group.
-The University of Alberta, University of Oregon, and University of Minnesota are examples of offering student housing that specifically serves indigenous students.

-Consultants for BIPOC-serving Intentional Community
+Consultants for Ethnic Culture-serving Intentional Community

-Members Interested in BIPOC-serving Intentional Community
+Members Interested in Ethnic Culture-serving Intentional Community

 No member found